LocalDigitalChatbots/localdigitalchatbots.github.io/_posts/2019-03-08-foundations-week-3-user-research-training.md

 * Informing telephone callers that used the planning service number
 * Emailing people that had left feedback on planning website pages
 * Calling regular agents that use the planning service on behalf of clients
+* Sending out an all-staff email to request friends or relations get in touch

 Torchbox had a great suggestion of using [YouCanBook.Me](https://youcanbook.me) to have people select and book their own interview slots.
 In Oxford we set up a Google Form to provide a bit more information about the process and capture some additional information.

-Finding just six people sounds like an easy process, but we found that there were spoof appointments made, or using fake email addresses.
+Finding just six people sounds like an easy process, but it takes significant time and a variety of methods.
 Confirming our six appointments took until 9pm on the Saturday prior to the Monday interviews.
-Lessons learned here about starting earlier, which partner councils on future sprints will benefit from.
+Lessons were learned here about starting earlier on the process, which partner councils on future sprints will benefit from.